Occupational Safety and Health/Disaster Prevention

 Basic Approach

 Environmental protection is among the most important of corporate sustainability activities.
-The DIC Group’s efforts focus on a number of areas, including preventing environmental pollution, climate change, managing industrial waste (responding to a circular economy), managing water resources and biodiversity.
-As a manufacturer of fine chemicals with operations around the world, the Group’s environmental protection with a global perspective.
+The DIC Group’s efforts focus on a number of areas, including addressing climate change, preventing environmental pollution, managing industrial waste (responding to a circular economy), managing water resources and biodiversity.
+As a manufacturer of fine chemicals with operations around the world, the Group promotes environmental protection with a global perspective.

 Groupwide Environmental Performance

-- The “551 substances and one substance group” comprises 462 chemical substances designated by Japan’s PRTR and 89 PRTR-designated substances (other than class 1) and one substance group (chain hydrocarbons with up to 4–8 carbon atoms) targeted for study by the JCIA.
+- Note: DIC monitors 462 class 1 chemical substances designated by Japan’s PRTR and 89 PRTR-designated substances (other than class 1) and one substance group (chain hydrocarbons with up to 4–8 carbon atoms) targeted for study by the JCIA.